Methodology

 READ

 The framework for reading a capability claim.
-Reality, Evidence, Assumptions, Decision.
+Reality, Evidence, Alternatives, Decision.
 Built for defence-tech investors, programme leads, and corporate strategy teams who need to think like an intelligence analyst about defence questions without being one.

 Buyer-side method